haltcase/trilogy/docsrc/readme.md

 * :revolving_hearts: **perfect for [Electron][electron] & [NW.js][nwjs]**

-  Compiling the `sqlite3` module for all the platforms you target with Electron or NW.js isn't always easy, so you can easily use trilogy with the `sql.js` backend, which doesn't need to be compiled at all!
+  Compiling the `sqlite3` module for all the platforms you target with Electron or NW.js can be difficult.
+That's why trilogy also supports the `sql.js` backend, which doesn't need to be compiled at all!

 ## quick start